-Blogging has in recent years seen a surge, thanks to the rewarding nature of the freelance activity.
+Blogging has in recent years seen a surge, thanks to the rewarding nature of freelance activity.

 Millions of blog posts are posted on different websites each day showing the true value of blogging in the internet age.

-Other than the cash rewards (averaging to $100000/month for top blogs) there is quite some freedom with blogging having you work at the comfort of whatever place you wish.
+Other than the cash rewards (averaging to $100000/month for top blogs) there is quite some freedom with blogging having you work in the comfort of whatever place you wish.

-Additionally, a flexible schedule adds to why many people have chosen the blogging way.
-Everyone can generate some income with a blog without much need of hassle.
+Additionally, a flexible schedule adds to why many people have chosen to blog.
+Everyone can generate some income with a blog without much need for hassle.